 Reuse of about 1.5 billion waste tyres that are produced annually worldwide inspired this research on the behaviour of rubberised backfills for integral abutment of bridges under seismic action.
 The joint research was carried out by authors from the School of Engineering, Aristotle University, Thessaloniki Greece; Energy Management Division, Siemens A.G., Erlangen, Germany; and Department of Civil and Environmental Engineering, University of Surrey, Guildford, UK, and was published by the Bulletin of Earthquake Engineering (Springer).

-The research is conducted on the basis of parametric analysis, which aims to evaluate the influence of different rubber-soil mixtures on the dynamic response of the abutment backfill system under various seismic excitations, accounting for dynamic soil-abutment interaction.
-Previous research has shown that the use of rubber-soil mixtures is a beneficial solution for foundations, embankments, backfilling in retaining walls and other geotechnical works.
+The research was conducted on the basis of parametric analysis, which aimed to evaluate the influence of different rubber-soil mixtures on the dynamic response of the abutment backfill system under various seismic excitations, accounting for dynamic soil-abutment interaction.
+Previous research has shown that the use of rubber-soil mixtures is a beneficial solution for foundations, embankments, backfilling in retaining walls, and other geotechnical works.

 A numerical integral abutment bridge model was modelled on Plaxis software and subjected to seismic action according to Eurocode 8.

 Some of the improvements observed obtained are as follows;

 (1) When compared with a conventional backfill, the settlements were reduced on average by 50% – 55%.

 (2) The displacement of the abutment, and therefore the loading and stresses introduced to the prestressed deck was successfully reduced when rubberised backfills were used in comparison to the displacements of the conventional one.
 On average, it was reduced by about 8 % in the backfill 90–10 and by 18 % in the backfill 70–30.